devtbit/tg-scrapper/README.md

 * API_ID
 * API_HASH

-To upload data to S3 Bucket then AWS CLI is required to be installed and configured.
+AWS CLI can optionally be installed in order to upload data to a S3 Bucket.

+#### Install dependencies

 ```
 pip install -r requirements.txt